-Trading in our securities may be prohibited under the Holding Foreign Companies Accountable Act if the United States Public Company Accounting Oversight Board (the "PCAOB") determines that it cannot inspect or fully investigate our auditor, and that as a result, an exchange may determine to delist our securities.
-The PCAOB has been able to inspect our auditor, WWC P.C., an independent registered public accounting firm with its headquarter in San Mateo, CA and with its last inspection completed in December 2017.
-Because we have substantial operations within the PRC, the audit workpapers prepared by our independent registered public accounting firm for auditing our Company might not be inspected by the PCAOB without approval of the Chinese authorities.
-See "Risk Factors - Risks Related to Doing Business in China - Recent joint statement by the SEC and the PCAOB, proposed rule changes submitted by Nasdaq, and the Holding Foreign Companies Accountable Act all call for additional and more stringent criteria to be applied to emerging market companies upon assessing the qualification of their auditors, especially the non-U.S. auditors who are not inspected by the PCAOB."
+Trading in our securities may be prohibited under the HFCA Act if the United States Public Company Accounting Oversight Board (the "PCAOB") determines that it cannot inspect or fully investigate our auditor, and that as a result, an exchange may determine to delist our securities.
+The PCAOB has been able to inspect our auditor, WWC P.C., an independent registered public accounting firm with its headquarters in San Mateo, California, and with its last inspection completed in December 2017.
+See "Risk Factors - Risks Related to Doing Business in China - A recent joint statement by the SEC and the PCAOB, proposed rule changes submitted by Nasdaq, and the HFCA Act all call for additional and more stringent criteria to be applied to emerging market companies upon assessing the qualification of their auditors, especially the non-U.S. auditors who are not inspected by the PCAOB."